Power In Numbers: Measure These 8 Recruitment Metrics To Elevate Your Strategy

 To calculate the application completion rate, you’ll want to gather the number of applications completed across all sources (job boards, referrals, etc.) and divide that by the number of people who started applying for a job but did not complete the application.
 This information can typically be found in your ATS.
 Then you’ll multiply that number by 100 to get your percentage.

-The cost of an unfilled position, also known as the cost of vacancy, is the amount of money a company loses each day a position is left unfilled.
+The cost-of-vacancy is the amount of money a company loses each day a position is left unfilled.

 Every year, companies lose thousands due to vacancy costs.
 Unfilled roles also mean that other team members are taking on the work of the missing person, which quickly leads to employee dissatisfaction and higher turnover, thus perpetuating the issue.